Distracted Driving Accident Attorneys in Maryland

 In 2018 alone, more than 2,800 people were killed and around 400,000 were injured in crashes involving distracted drivers.
 Distracted driving can cause severe injuries, especially when the driver is going at full speed and is unable to slow down in time before causing a collision.
 Common injuries associated with distracted driving accidents include whiplash, broken bones, spinal cord and neck injuries, traumatic brain injuries, abrasions, and more.

-Common Types of Distractions
+What Are Common Types of Distractions?

 Generally, distracted driving is categorized into three main types.
 The types of distracted driving may include: